DaveMBush/davembush.github.io/source/_posts/optimizing-angular-for-speed.md

 Another trick you can use is to use `replay()` on the Observable.
 There are various ways to configure this, but the advantage is that this is another way to prevent calculations you don't need.
 If the value isn't going to change as you render the content multiple times on the screen, you only need to compute once and allow `replay()` to memoize the return.

+Be careful with this trick though, because using it incorrectly can cause memory leaks.

+### Use RxJS asapScheduler

+There are times when you need to schedule a task to run as soon as possible but asynchronously.

+You might think the best way to do this is by using interval(0) or some other mechanism.

+Maybe you want to use debounceTime(0) or throttleTime(0) to prevent the task from running too often.

+Did you know that RxJS has another scheduler, called the asapScheduler that allows you to run things faster than the default scheduler?

+The default scheduler uses the "macro queue".
+This is what setTimeout() uses.
+The asapScheduler uses the "micro queue" which is what Promise.resolve uses.

+The difference is that if you schedule something with setTimeout(), and then run something with Promise.resolve(), the Promise.resolve() will run first.
+Make those asynchronous calls seems a bit more synchronous.

 ### Upgrade to IVY

 In general, I suggest that you always keep your Angular version up to date.